LegoBatmanFan/randomprograms/README.md

 FizzBuzz.cs ==> Prints different messages for numbers that are divisible by 3, 5, or divisible by 3 and 5.

+MultiplicationTables.cs ==> The user enters a number and the multiplication table (for that number) is printed.

+PalindromeComplicated.cs ==> Determines if two strings are palindromes.
+Uses nested if statements.

+Palindrome.cs and PalindromeChecks.cs ==> Determines if two strings are palindromes.
+Uses a class object and inheritance.

 ### SQL
 sql_assessment.sql ==> SQL assessment for a job screening